Life Cycle of a Well

 Reclamation Certified (Rec Cert)

-Well sites that are remediated and reclaimed to the current regulatory standard.
+Well sites that are remediated and reclaimed to the regulatory standard of the day.